RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Censored/2025-11-14_Media_ecology_censored.md

 Science Fiction Quran mocking Science Fiction Torah.
 It's in the world news a lot lately.
 Abandonment of compassion and equality and goodness itself in favor of favorite fiction story factions.

 Reddit vs. Twitter, Fox News vs. MSNBC.
 Fiction vs. fiction vs. fiction.
-Alternate Viennese, alternate realities.
-All celebrating their independent fictions and avoidance of serious nonfiction that that Sagan quote spelled out in year 1995.
+Alternate universes, alternate realities.
+All celebrating their independent fictions and avoidance of serious nonfiction as that Sagan quote spelled out in year 1995.

 &nbsp;